aakkam22/windowsUpdateLoopFix/FAQ.md

 You can read a detailed description of how this script works and how the .exe file was created in [README.MD.](README.MD)

-This package is an unsigned file downloaded from the Internet.
-Please be assured that it contains no malware.
-However, because it is an unsigned file, some anti-virus programs may err on the side of caution and flag it as malware.
+This package was created with official 7-Zip modules and scanned with the latest anti-virus definitions before being uploaded to GitHub.
+However, some anti-virus programs' heuristics may err on the side of caution and flag it as malware.
+Please be assured it is not malware.

 ## I get "Unsupported Operating System" but I am running Windows 7.